 A liquid facelift may take less than an hour to complete, depending on the number of injections needed.
 The procedure is performed on an outpatient basis, possibly using a topical numbing cream to ensure patient comfort during treatment.
 Patients may return to work and regular activities as soon as the procedure is completed.

 While a liquid facelift can be effective in reducing the signs of mild to moderate aging on the face, surgical facelifts are preferable for reversing more significant signs of aging.
 Choosing the right procedure for you is a personal decision that should be made between you and your surgeon.
-To learn more about these procedures, contact PCI Plastic Surgery Center at 319-382-8230 to schedule your personal consultation with Dr. Andrews.
+To learn more about these procedures, contact Dr. Andrews Plastic Surgery Center at 319-382-8230 to schedule your personal consultation with Dr. Andrews.